joshukraine/mac-bootstrap/README.md

 * Section 1: Laptop is awesome, but [check what it does](https://github.com/joshukraine/laptop) before installing.
 * Section 2: Use `oh-my-zsh`?
 Prefer to use bash instead?
 * Section 3: The dotfiles.
 Update the `$DOTFILES_*` variables (see [`bootstrap`](https://github.com/joshukraine/mac-bootstrap/blob/master/bootstrap) under "Variable declarations") to reference your dotfiles.
 As a starting point, you can [fork mine](https://github.com/joshukraine/dotfiles) and then point to your fork.
-* Section 4: Install tmux-related utiltities?
+* Section 4: Install scripts to `~/bin`?
-* Section 5: Install Ukrainian spell-check dictionaries?
+* Section 5: Install Ukrainian language utilities?
 * Section 6: Install fixed-width fonts?
 * Section 7: Use Vundle?
 If you prefer a different plugin manager, you can add the code for that to this section.
 * Section 8: Check the list of [Homebrew](http://brew.sh/) formulae in `install/brew`.
 Add or remove packages to suite your needs.